I also have a subtitle for this post which is a bit arrogant: The Art of Letting Go: Become Unstoppable by Learning How to Not Give a F*ck

-Say “No” for a change.
 Don’t go out today.
 Don’t do something only because others are doing it.
-Ask yourself what you want and focus on that for a change.
-You might be living someone else’s life for years only to please others.
+Ask yourself what you want and focus on this thing.
+You might be living someone else’s life for years only because you’re trying to please others all the time.

-Yes, I know.
-It sounds too spiritual and it often ends up in the graph “this is bullshit and I ain’t doing it.”
+Sounds too spiritual and it often ends up in the graph, “this is bullshit and I ain’t doing it.”

 In the book, Mr. Sharma shares one simple technique that will help you gain control over your thoughts and understand what meditation actually means.
 The technique is called “Heart of the Rose.”